rbao2018/Flash-RL/tutorial/README.md

 3. **Fresh Load**: Execute the weight loader as if loading weights for the first time
 4. **Restore and Update**: Recover tensors to the `Record2` state and apply parameter updates using `copy_()`

-## Why Quantized Models Complicate Parameter Updates
+## Background: Why Cant We Just Load the Weights?

 ### Specialized Optimization Requirements